itaki/UbuntuSetup/cursor/install_cursor.md

 1. Uses a downloaded AppImage from the repository or Downloads directory if available
 2. Otherwise, downloads the latest Cursor AppImage from the official website
 3. Creates a backup of the existing installation (if updating)
-4. Installs the new version
+4. Installs the new version while preserving all user preferences and settings
 5. Tests that the installation was successful
 6. Restores from backup if the installation fails